 Life will continue to be full of pain that we can know and there will be stressful triggers so we can prepare for those as well, plan on that, but life is your gift, it is YOURS and you can continue to choose over and over again to recover, even when we are uncomfortable, we can continue to do whatever it will take to stay on the path, the one we make for ourselves.
 Our program, that belongs only to us, that no one can force us to do, or do for us.
 It is ours to carry, and ours to bear.
 And we can, I believe, I know, we can bear it well.
 I choose recovery, and every day I keep choosing it, survive, and wake up and choose it again.
 I choose to give the pain of my life a purpose; to be grateful, be kind, and to serve others because the love we give to others goes on, and on, and on, and connects us back to humanity, even if we miss Taco Tuesday.

-Dr. Jaynee Poulson is Senior Director of SAFE Choices working on substance use prevention education in schools across the US for SAFE Project.
-In addition to her work at the prison, Poulson has worked as a licensed mental health counselor in a treatment center specializing in addiction, and eating disorders treating thousands of girls, and their families.
-She’s worked with students as a k-12 comprehensive guidance counselor, served on the Utah state PTA board as the Health Commissioner, and is currently on the State Opioid Task Force.
+Dr. Jaynee Poulson is the Founder and CEO of The Giveback Program, a Parent Advocate, and an expert on substance use prevention education in schools.
+Poulson has worked as a licensed mental health counselor in a treatment center specializing in addiction and eating disorders treating thousands of girls and their families.
+She’s also worked with students as a K-12 comprehensive guidance counselor, volunteered as a women’s prison counselor, served on the Utah State PTA board as the Health Commissioner, and was an Associate Producer of “Addiction Unplugged” on A&E Network.
+She is currently on the Utah State Opioid Task Force.
 Jaynee presented in 2017 at TEDx on how to give pain a REAL purpose using her research on the science of service, gratitude, and happiness.
-Before coming to SAFE, she was an Associate Producer of “Addiction Unplugged” on A&E Network and the founder and CEO of The Giveback Program.
-In 2020 Poulson was named Utah’s Remarkable Woman for her volunteerism, work, and philanthropic efforts.
+In 2020, Poulson was named Utah’s Remarkable Woman for her volunteerism, work, and philanthropic efforts.